fluxcd/website/content/en/docs/_index.md

 ---
 title: "Flux Documentation"
 linkTitle: "Docs"
-description: "Open and extensible continuous delivery solution for Kubernetes.
-Powered by GitOps Toolkit."
+description: "Open and extensible continuous delivery solution for Kubernetes."
 ---

 Flux is a tool for keeping Kubernetes clusters in sync with sources of